Permanence Planning and Placement

 SCOPE OF THIS CHAPTER

-This chapter focuses on Permanence Planning and placement.
+This chapter focuses on Permanence Planning and Placement.
 Permanence is a framework of emotional, physical and legal conditions that gives a child a sense of security, commitment, identity and continuity of care throughout their childhood and into adult life taking into account any cultural issues as they arise.

 RELATED CHAPTERS

-Direct Work and Life Story Work with Children and Young People
+Direct Work with Children & Young People

 Decision to Look After and Initial Care Planning